 The Wiccan Holidays are the following:

 Celebrated on May 21st.
 It is an enthusiastic celebration with music and dancing.
 The earth begins to awaken.
 The altar is decorated with the fresh green of nature, for instance with Lily of the Valley.
 Incense consist of frankincense and myrrh.
-Sacrifices are milk, milk products and herbal tees, and also wine.
+Sacrifices are milk, milk products, and herbal teas, and also wine.

 On August 1st Wiccans celebrate Lugnasad.
 The farmers begin the harvest of the grain which was sown in the spring.
 The God slowly loses its power, the sun becomes weaker.
-The altar is decorated with corn puppets, braided willow wreaths and stalks of grain.
+The altar is decorated with corn puppets, braided willow wreaths, and stalks of grain.
 Sunflowers round the whole thing up.
-Incense consists of sandalwood, rose and aloe.
+The incense consists of sandalwood, rose, and aloe.
 The colors are red and orange.
 Sacrifices are rice, bread with wheat kernels and berries and apple wine.
-During the ritual we throw bread crumbs into the fire and throw grain kernel at statues of the Goddess.
+During the ritual, we throw bread crumbs into the fire and throw grain kernel at statues of the Goddess.
 Lugnasad is a festival of thanksgiving for the fertile soil in which a good harvest has grown.

 Mabon is celebrated on September 21st, it is the fall equinox.
 The God prepares to die, to begin a journey into the Unseen.
 Fall is clearly present.
 The trees begin to lose their leaves.
 We celebrate this holiday once more with the fruits given by the fall.
-The altar is decorated with acorns, pine cones and colorful leaves.
-Incense consists of myrrh, sage and pine.
+The altar is decorated with acorns, pine cones, and colorful leaves.
+The incense consists of myrrh, sage, and pine.
 The colors are dark red and brown.
 Sacrifices and dishes are bread and root vegetables, apple wine and fruit juices.